Abdihersii/Abdihersii/README.md

 - 🌱 I’m currently learning frontend development at Medieinstitutet

-- 💞️ I’m looking to collaborate on nothingn yet ;)
+- 💞️ I’m looking to collaborate on nothing yet ;)

 - ⚡ To be continued...